vmware-tanzu-labs/educates-training-platform/docs/project-details/project-overview.md

 This third incarnation, developed at VMware for internal use in web sites such as Tanzu Developer Center, dispensed with JupyterHub and instead used a Kubernetes operator to manage creation of workshop environments and sessions, with a separate web based training portal being used to mediate access and manage sessions.

 At the beginning of 2021 a fork of Educates was made which was integrated into the Tanzu Application Platform (TAP) and called Learning Center.
-In 2023 it was decided to open source the original Educates and TAP Learning Center was retired.
+In 2023 it was decided to open source the original Educates, with all the subsequent development work which had been done on it since Learning Center was forked from it, and the Learning Center fork retired.